multi - media producer

 I’m an experienced multimedia producer and reporter with a successful track record in international news and documentary.

-In this role I’ve extensively covered the war in Ukraine, the U.S. withdrawl from Afghanistan, conflict in Gaza, protests in Belarus and the ravages of Covid around the globe.
+In this role I’ve extensively covered regime change in Syria, wars in the Middle East and Ukraine, the U.S. withdrawl from Afghanistan, protests in Belarus the ravages of Covid around the globe.

 My career really started in East Africa as a correspondent and bureau chief for Voice of America, based in Nairobi, Kenya.